-The king's painter, Diego Velázquez, was responsible for hanging the painting in the royal palace right around the time a recurrence of the bubonic plague swept through Spain.

-Velazquez was only the first of many great artists inspired by the painting, from generations of still life painters in Spain to modern and contemporary artists in the US, including Cauleen Smith, whose video you can see as soon as the Museum reopens.
+The king's painter, Diego Velazquez, was responsible for hanging the painting in the royal palace right around the time a recurrence of the bubonic plague swept through Spain.
+Velazquez was only the first of many great artists inspired by the painting, from generations of still life painters in Spain and more modern and contemporary artists in the US and around the world, such as Cauleen Smith, whose video you can see as soon as the Museum reopens.

-This has been Doc Brown with Masterpiece Minute here on Virtual SDMA-catch ya next Friday!
+This is Doc Brown with Masterpiece Minute here on SDMA TV.